An unconditional experimental test of Nonclassicality: Probability Polytopes

 \section{Probability Polytopes}

 The considerations above are specific to RACs.
-However they can be generalized to different tests of nonclassicality using the framework of probability polytopes introduced in \cite{dimwit}.
-Let us consider a set of conditional probability distributions $p(\vec{x}|\vec{y})$ that can arise in an experiment, where $\vec{x}$ denotes the set of outcomes of all the devices in a single round of the experiment and $\vec{y}$ the inputs.
-Let $\vec{p}$ be a vector whose elements correspond to conditional probabilities for every combination of $\vec{x}$ and $\vec{y}$. $\vec{p}$ can be used to characterize the behavior of any devices employing any strategy.
-If we are testing these devices, for example to see if they violate Bell inequalities, we often look at the linear combinations of probabilities $p(\vec{x}|\vec{y})$.
-Such tests can also be represented by a vector, we denote it by $\vec{t}$, living in the same space as $\vec{p}$.
-The quantitative outcome of the test is the scalar product of $\vec{t}$ and $\vec{p}$.
+However they can be generalized to different tests of nonclassicality using the framework of probability polytopes~\cite{dimwit}.
+Consider a set of conditional probability distributions $p(\vec{x}|\vec{y})$ arising in an experiment, where $\vec{x}$ denotes the set of outcomes of all the devices in a single round of the experiment and $\vec{y}$ the inputs.
+Let $\vec{p}$ be a vector whose elements correspond to conditional probabilities for every combination of $\vec{x}$ and $\vec{y}$. $\vec{p}$ can characterize the behavior of any devices employing any strategy.
+While testing these devices, e.g. if they violate Bell inequalities, we often look at the linear combinations of probabilities $p(\vec{x}|\vec{y})$.
+Such tests can also be represented by a vector, $\vec{t}$, living in the same space as $\vec{p}$.
+The quantitative outcome of the test is the scalar product $\vec{t} \cdot \vec{p}$.